almog-e/db_uniswipe_proj/README.md

   - Save institutions you are interested in
   - View and manage all liked intitutions
 - **Preferences**
-  - Set preferred state, degree type, field/program and minimun ROI.
+  - Set preferred state, degree type, field/program and minimun ROI
   - Adjust recommendation order for institutions discovery
 - **Analytics**
   - Overview of institutions and programs patterns